By Remy Maisel

 What do you drive?

 I drive a high-performance Jaguar XF.
 I love it for its performance, comfort and practicality.
-I’ve had it for about 6 months now and I bought it to replace a much-loved Porsche.
-As a dad of 2 it helps to have something big enough to swallow the whole family.
+I’ve had it for about six months now and I bought it to replace a much-loved Porsche.
+As a dad of two, it helps to have something big enough to swallow the whole family.
 Next time, I might be tempted by something a little more environmentally-friendly – the latest generation of hybrids include some great drivers’ cars.

 What’s been your best car-related bargain?

 It’s hard to pick one, but my wife’s VW Touran was great value-for-money, and a cracking family car to boot.

 If you had an unlimited budget, what car would you drive?

 I was lucky enough to drive a Ferrari GTC4 Lusso that our editorial team had on test last year.
 It’s an incredible machine – big enough to carry four people in comfort, but wonderful to drive and beautifully made.